13588112254/littlefs/DESIGN.md

 that they can only use a quarter of their original storage.
 Metadata pairs provide a mechanism for performing atomic updates, but we need a separate mechanism for storing the bulk of our data.

-*- scratch below -*

-However, this does mean that on average our metadata pair is only 1/2 full.
-If we include the overhead of the second block in our metadata pair, each metadata entry has an effective cost of 4x the amount of storage.

-This limits
-the overhead of garbage collection to 2x the cost.
-We do this lazily, only checking this limit when we already need to compact.

-`s` static entries
-(entries that bytes for each
-entry, `n` active entries, `o` outdated entries, and `c` total capacity in bytes.
-If we look at the amortized runtime complexity of updating this log we get this formula:

- to
-   clean, then what?
-3.

-   Note that this is also when we erase our increment our revision count

- the extra block in our metadata pair.
-This is where having two blocks becomes important because if we lose power we still have the data in our original block.
-To determine which block is the most

-littlefs's garbage
-   collector is relatively simple.
-Because

-but since littlefs has multiple garbage collectors we call this compaction.

-  is called garbage collection

- we need to collect any outdated entries. perform garbage collection in what littlefs calls the "compact" step.
-Here we use a RAM conservative approach where we check that each entry is the most recent in the metadata pair, if it is we write it to our new block.

-iterate
-over each entry for each entry

-Many logs use a checksum for each entry, but this means that each entry is its own synchronization point if power is lost.
-In littlefs's case

-So what is stored in metadata pairs?

-**-- scratch below --**

-are a circular buffer of updates

- work by appending entries to a circular buffer stored in disk.
-But remember that flash is limited to performing block sized erases.
-We can incrementally program new data, but in order to write over old data we need to erase that block at some point.
-This means that in order for logs to function, we need to

- Well, the way logs work is that we append entries to the log until the log is full.
-But once the log is full we can't just become unresponsive, we need to clean up outdated entries.
-This process is called garbage collection.
-We can do this by iterating through the oldest entries and move any entries that are still valid to the end of the log.

-## Metadata pairs

-So,

-Metadata pairs form the backbone of littlefs and provide a system for distributed atomic updates.
-A metadata pair is a small, two block log that can be updated atomically.

-Metadata pairs provide the backbone for littlefs.
-These are small, two block logs that can be updated atomically.

-The backbone of littlefs

-The cornerstone of littlefs are the metadata pairs

 **-- old below --**